helrond/songs/_posts/2023-08-31-south_of_the_moon.md

 <div class="chorus">
     Singing every word you know with that cosmic radio<br/>
     Shout into the solar winds you can't go home again<br/>
-    Way down in the south of the moon and from your mouth<br/>
+    Way down in the south of the moon you'll find it out<br/>
-    There will come the words you know: where do you go
+    You'll have nothing to show, nowhere to go
 </div>

 So you made it to the moon